 Personal Independence Payment (PIP) is a benefit for people of working age with disabilities.
-It is due to be phased in from April 2013 and will replace Disability Living Allowance (DLA) for people under 65 by 2016.
+It has replaced Disability Living Allowance (DLA) for anyone making a new claim.

 If you are 65 or over and you have care needs, you can’t claim PIP but you may be able to claim Attendance Allowance.
 If you are awarded PIP before you are 65 it can continue after age 65.

-Download the factsheet Personal Independence Payment (PDF 457 KB)
+Download the factsheet Personal Independence Payment and Disability Living Allowance (PDF 457 KB)

 Set your location to see what Age UK offers in your local area.

 Set the appearance of this website so you can read it more easily

 To see information relating to Northern Ireland, Scotland or Wales set your preference below: